diptiaswath/clientSubscriptionPrediction/README.md

 4.  **Interpretability:**

     -   Both the Decision Tree and Logistic Regression models offer clear insights into feature importance and decision-making processes, which is helpful for understanding how the model is predicting client subscriptions.
-The SVC model, while effective in some cases, lacks intuitive interpretability, making it harder to explain predictions to stakeholders.
+The SVC model, while effective in some cases, lacks intuitive interpretability, making it harder to explain predictions to stakeholders.<br>

 5.  **Feature Importance in Decision Tree vs. Logistic Regression:**